Creating Your Retirement Blueprint

 •

-• Consider opening an IRA or other accounts: If you’ve maxed out your annual contribution limit into your retirement plan at work, you can consider looking into other accounts that you can contribute to on a regular basis such as a traditional IRA, Roth IRA, and/or a Health Savings Account (HSA).3 In addition to helping you save more for retirement, these accounts – and contributions – can also help reduce your taxable income, may generate tax-advantaged growth potential in your accounts and keep more of what you’ve worked so hard to save.
+• Consider Opening an IRA or Other Accounts: If you’ve maxed out your annual contribution limit into your retirement plan at work, you can consider looking into other accounts that you can contribute to on a regular basis, such as a traditional IRA, Roth IRA and/or a Health Savings Account (HSA).4 In addition to helping you save more for retirement, these accounts—and contributions—can also help reduce your taxable income, may generate tax-advantaged growth potential in your accounts and can help you keep more of what you’ve worked so hard to save.
 You should discuss these options with your legal and tax advisors.

 •